 In order to ensure that the reductions are correct, two mechanisms are used:

-2. Second, as commitments are not algebraic objects (as FRI works with hash-based commitments), the verifier query them in multiple points to verify that an output polynomial is consistant with its input polynomial and a random challenge.
+2. Second, as commitments are not algebraic objects (as FRI works with hash-based commitments), the verifier query them in multiple points to verify that an output polynomial is consistent with its input polynomial and a random challenge.
 (Intuitively, the more queries, the more secure the protocol.)

 Setup